RileyShimp/galactic/README.md

 ### Step 5
 Finally, run the command `npm run start` to start a development server

+### Steps for testing

+Once you have already run `npm install`, you can run `npm test` in your terminal.
+Your terminal will show which tests are passing, which are failing, and the percentage of lines the tests covered.

+Specific tests are written and can be found in the "tests" folder.

 ## Known Bugs

 * none